StaticOwl/General-Resume-Template/Readme.md

 ### Hi 👋, I am Koustav

-- 👨‍💻 I'm currently pursuing MSCS in Purdue University Fort Wayne.
+- 👨‍💻 I'm currently pursuing MSCS in Purdue University.
 - 🤩 I'm really motivated by learning new things and exploring new technologies
 - 👨‍🍳 My hobbies include Gaming and Ping-Pong.